fk506cni/ij_plgin/README.md

 Be careful about imageJ with this plugin not to make your workstation unstable due to memory consumption.

+Be careful file, directory name, and path where your files are.

+Please avoid special characters.

 Process mode
 ============